Trenton MFRC Virtual Programming & Support

 Welcome, Transition & Francophone Services

 Virtual Francophone programming options are an important part of our program offerings but even more so in our current environment.
 The ‘Rendez-vous francos’ program willbegin Monday, April 6, and run regularly supporting topics chosen by the participants.
 Continued social connection is the aim as our Book Club (once a month) and the Knit & Chat (twice a month) move to the Zoom Meeting platform.
 Looking to the future, we are planning our annual webinar for the week of April 29 for any newcomers anticipating a posting to Trenton.
-For more information or to register please contact Helene at email@example.com.
+For more information or to register please contact Natasha Stevens at firstname.lastname@example.org.

 New Webinar and Program offerings will be added weekly and information will be posted on our websites www.trentonmfrc.ca or www.cafconnection.ca/Trenton and on our Trenton MFRC Facebook page.